richkmeli/Richkware-Manager-Server/README.md

 [Richkware](https://github.com/richkmeli/Richkware): Framework for building Windows malware.

-[Richkware-Manager-Client](https://github.com/richkmeli/Richkware-Manager-Client): Client of **Richkware-Manager-Server**, that obtains list of all hosts and is able to send commands to do at each of them.
+[Richkware-Manager-Client](https://github.com/richkmeli/Richkware-Manager-Client): Client of **Richkware-Manager-Server**, that it obtains the list of all hosts from the server and it's able to send any kind of commands to them.

 ![](http://richk.altervista.org/RichkwareDiagram.svg)